ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 Any Crossfire compatible receiver can be used with ArduPilot.

 .. note::  ELRS (ExpressLRS) RC systems use the Crossfire protocol and are connected in a similar manner.
-However, ERLS telemetry is limited primarily to only signal strength and link quality.
-And does not provide bi-directional telemetry like Crossfire.
+However, ERLS telemetry does not provide bi-directional telemetry like Crossfire.

 If you do not wish to use telemetry then a **TBS Crossfire** receiver can be connected to the **RCIN** port using :ref:`SBUS <common-rc-systems>`.
 You must configure the Receiver to output SBUS, of course.